Same-day or next-day? Transparent time-dependent shipment pricing for e-fulfillment: Introduction

 \section{Introduction}

 Given the fast growth of e-commerce, fulfilling online orders faster and cheaper becomes more relevant than ever.
-In that respect, e-commerce companies increasingly promise same-day shipment.
-Same-day shipment is a powerful marketing tool to attract and retain customers.
-The ability to offer quick and convenient delivery options may differentiate a company from its competitors and increase customer loyalty \citep{Cui2020}.
-Nowadays, customers place orders in the afternoon or evening, and expect these products to be shipped immediately so that they arrive the next day \citep{Vanheusden2021}.
-In dense urban areas, customers even expect those products to be delivered on the same day, especially grocery and retail products \citep{Klapp2018,Voccia2019,Ulmer2020}.
-From an operational perspective, however, fulfilling the promise of same-day shipment is challenging, especially as the end of the day is nearing and the window for same-day shipment becomes tighter.
-Hence, same-day shipment requires a well-coordinated effort between marketing and operations to ensure a smooth and efficient order fulfillment process.
+Offering quick and convenient shipment options is a powerful marketing tool to differentiate from competitors and attract and retain customers.
+Empirical studies indicate that faster shipment boosts sales and profitability.
+For example, when promising one day faster shipment, sales for customized photo products was found to increase by 0.7\% \citep{Cui2022} while sales for apparel products increase by 1.5\% \citep{Fisher2019}.
+Conversely, sales decrease by 14.6\% when removing the highest-quality shipment option \citep{Cui2020}.
+Furthermore, the growing willingness of customers to pay for fast shipment, which has seen a notable rise from 41\% in 2023 to 70\% in 2024 \citep{Capgemini2025}, underscores the customers' impatience and their clear preference for quicker shipment options.
+In response, e-commerce companies increasingly promise same-day shipment, meaning orders placed until a certain cutoff point in the late afternoon or evening are promised to be shipped the same day to ensure next-day arrival.
+In dense urban areas, some companies even promise same-day delivery \citep{McKinsey2022}.
+From an operational perspective, however, fulfilling same-day shipment promises is challenging, especially as the end of the day approaches and the window for same-day shipment becomes tighter.
+Same-day shipment therefore requires a careful coordination between marketing and operations to ensure a smooth and efficient order fulfillment process.